 Another family member is a geriatric social worker who makes house calls at assisted living facilities.
 I’ll encourage her to give the staff at the facilities she visits CFPB’s new manual for assisted living and nursing facilities on how to protect residents from financial exploitation.
 These residents are especially vulnerable to scams and exploitation because many have Alzheimer’s disease or other cognitive impairments.

 So, as you prepare to enjoy your turkey, your pumpkin pie, and all of your traditions, consider using this Thanksgiving gathering to share some food for thought as well!
-You can order or copies of these guides for free.
+You can order single or bulk copies of these guides for free.